ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 : A list of signature/hash algorithm pairs the client supports.

 NamedGroup [S. 6.3.2.2]
-: A list of (EC)DHE groups that the client supports
+: A list of ECDHE groups that the client supports

 ClientKeyShare [S. 6.3.2.3]
-: Zero or more (EC)DHE shares drawn from the groups in NamedGroup.
+: Zero or more ECDHE shares drawn from the groups in NamedGroup.
 This SHOULD contain either a P-256 key or an X25519 key.
 {: br}

-The client SHOULD also include a ServerCertTypeExtension containing type "Raw Public Key" {{RFC7250}}, indicating its willingness to accept a raw public key rather than an X.509 certificate in the server's Certificate message.
+The client MUST also include a ServerCertTypeExtension containing type "Raw Public Key" {{RFC7250}}, indicating its willingness to accept a raw public key rather than an X.509 certificate in the server's Certificate message.